World of Warcraft: Wrath of the Lich King: Northrend

 Northrend is a crescent-shaped continent in northern Azeroth.
 The continent is roughly half the size of the Eastern Kingdoms, but matches Outland in length and width.
 Although Northrend is known for its snow and ice, only parts of the continent are frozen over.

 Northrend features eight zones with content designed for players beginning at level 68, although players may travel to Northrend at any level.
 Players arrive by boat (Alliance) or zeppelin (Horde) either at the Howling Fjord or the Borean Tundra zones, each located at opposite ends of the continent.
 Howling Fjord is home to evil half-giants called the Vrykul, who reside in Utgarde Keep, the first dungeon in the expansion.
-The Dragonblight and Grizzly Hills zones are located in the southcentral and southeast parts of the continent respectively.
+The Dragonblight and Grizzly Hills zones are located in the south-central and southeast parts of the continent respectively.
 The Ursine Furbolgs reside in the forested Grizzly Hills.
 Dragonblight features the gravesites of dragons who came to the region to die.
 Wintergrasp is the first zone in World of Warcraft designed specifically for Player versus Player (PVP) activities, even on Player versus Environment (PvE) servers.

 The forces of the Alliance, unified under King Varian Wrynn, have brought its armies to Northrend with the goal of avenging the Alliance Kingdom of Lordaeron, whose betrayal and destruction at the hands of Prince Arthas Menethil was engineered by the Lich King.
 The Alliance controls Valiance Keep and Valgarde in the Borean Tundra and Howling Fjord respectively, as well as Wintergarde Keep in Dragonblight.

 The Forsaken and their Banshee Queen, Sylvanas Windrunner, have also arrived with a new contagion that they hope will prove to be effective against the undead minions of the Lich King.
 The Forsaken are seeking vengeance for being subjected to Arthas's magic.
 They have set up a military base of operations called "Vengeance Landing" and have created a settlement called "New Agamand," both in the Howling Fjord.
 The magi of Dalaran have also relocated, along with their city, to Northrend in order to deal with the rising threat of the Blue Dragonflight, led by Malygos the Spell-Weaver, and the Lich King.
 The city of Dalaran functions as the neutral sanctuary city for the continent, analogous to Shattrath City in Outland.
 Dalaran is levitating at a great height above the Crystalsong Forest zone but can be accessed by either the ground or by flying mount.
 The expansion also features more creatures and other enemies, such as the four new spirit beasts: Loque'nahak, Gondria, Skoll and Arcturis.
 It also introduces the vicious dragons called Proto-Drakes (dragons with short arms, huge teeth and large wings) and the gigantic dinosaur named King Krush, who stalks the jungles of Sholazar Basin.
 Arthas Menethil, the Lich King, is the primary antagonist of the expansion.